 Denver and the surrounding areas have so many offerings that we didn’t know where to start.
 Rocky Mountain National Park has always been a treasured place for us, but with such a short trip, we didn’t think there was time to do it justice.
 We also knew we didn’t have time build up the red blood cell count needed to hike in high altitudes, considering we spend most of our time at a whopping 50 feet above sea level!

 So to fill our thirst for seeing the natural beauty of Colorado during such a short trip, we turned to a closer 14’er (14,000 foot mountain): Mount Evans.

 Preparing for the Adventure

 The drive from downtown Denver to the bottom of the Mount Evans Scenic Byway in Arapaho National Forest is a 45 mile trek, mostly on freeways.
-The entrance fee for cars is $10.
-Motorcyclists, hikers and bicyclists get in for $3.
+There is an entrance fee for cars, and a lower fee for motorcyclists, bicyclists, and hikers.

 I brought a jacket, water, a snack and good walking shoes with me.
 If I had really been prepared to do some hiking up there, though, I would have worn pants and boots and brought my hiking poles.

 It was cold on top of the mountain, and windy too!
 It drops 3.5 to 5 degrees Fahrenheit for every 1,000 feet climbed, meaning it’s usually at least 20 degrees colder at the summit than in Idaho Springs.

 In addition to hikers, we saw plenty of bicyclists and a few climbers.
 If these activities are more your speed, come prepared with the tools of the trade.

 Another essential item to bring with you is sunscreen.
 The official guide warns that “the sun is 5% stronger every 1,000 feet of elevation gained.”
 You’ll gain more than 6,700 feet, so that’s a lot of UV.